chagag/Gnip_python_historical_job_Request/README.md

 Two files are included:

-1. Job request - set the request and estimate time
+1. Job request - set the request and estimate time, accept the job.
+The output of this code is a txt file with the request address.

 2. Jon monitoring - download the files you requested.